Nitrosamines: UNDERSTANDING the Causes, Health Risks, and Prevention

 The issue of NDMA contamination in pharmaceuticals like metformin has become an industry-wide focus due to its implications for patient safety and regulatory compliance.
 NDMA (N-Nitrosodimethylamine) is classified as a probable human carcinogen, and even trace levels can pose significant health risks over time.
 Regulatory bodies, including the FDA and EMA, have responded with strict guidance for managing and monitoring nitrosamine impurities, urging manufacturers to implement stringent risk assessments, analytical testing, and quality control processes.

 NDMA is a nitrosamine compound that can form as an unintended by-product in pharmaceuticals, particularly during certain synthesis processes.
-Continuous ingestion of NDMA-contaminated products increases the likelihood of DNA damage, which can result in cancer overtime.
+Continuous ingestion of NDMA-contaminated products increases the likelihood of DNA damage, which can result in cancer over time.
 Recognising this risk, regulatory bodies have set stringent acceptable intake (AI) levels for NDMA to ensure patient health and safety.
 These limits are determined based on comprehensive toxicological evaluations and lifetime exposure risk models.

 To address these risks, manufacturers must evaluate every phase of production for potential contamination points.
-This includes assessing raw materials, intermediates, and packaging materials while monitoring conditions like temperature and pH that may favour NDMA formation.
+This includes assessing raw materials, intermediates, excipients, and packaging materials, while monitoring conditions like temperature and pH that may favour NDMA formation.
 Structured risk evaluation tools, such as the EMA-recommended Failure Mode and Effects Analysis (FMEA), can aid in systematically identifying and mitigating contamination risks.

 The FDA, EMA, and other international regulatory agencies have established acceptable intake limits for NDMA, determined by the maximum daily dose and intended treatment duration.
 These guidelines reflect a unified approach to patient safety but vary slightly in implementation timelines and technical expectations for analytical methods.